anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 Tutorial
 ========

 This section provides a guided tutorial for building and applying a LUR model using the XLUR wizard.
 In this tutorial you will build and apply a predictive air pollution model for the Greater Manchester area using [openly accessible datasets](https://github.com/anmolter/XLUR/blob/master/ExampleData/ExampleData_Sources.md) on monitored Nitrogen Dioxide (NO<sub>2</sub>) concentrations, land use categories, road networks, and emission sources.
+Please note that the purpose of this tutorial is to illustrate the use of the XLUR wizard, not to develop a high performing LUR model; therefore, only a small number of input datasets are used in this tutorial.

 Before you start
 ----------------